coding-zia/Delta-Demo1/README.md

 # Delta-Demo1
-this is first repository i have created on github
+this is first repository i have created on github.